 For many individuals and businesses, it is an important duty to file a self-assessment tax return.
-But, you may end up in a sticky situation with the deadline for submission, which often leads to fines.
+But, you may end up in a difficult situation with the deadline for submission, which often leads to fines.
 Knowing what a self-assessment tax return is, who should complete one, and the consequences of failing to complete one in time is vital if you want to avoid an unneeded tax bill.

 This article discusses penalties for not filing a tax return on time, potential exemptions from these penalties, and what to do if you have missed the tax filing deadline.
 Plus, we will also cover how an accountant can help.